 This easy recipe relies on the crunchiness of fresh broccoli.
 The fresh broccoli florets turn into delicious sesame broccoli bites with very few ingredients.
 And, as always, the simpler the dish, the more important the quality of the ingredients.

 Start with a fresh head of raw broccoli.
-The recipe requires roughly 450 grams (1 pound) of broccoli.
+The recipe requires roughly 1 pound (450 grams) of broccoli.
 This is one large head or two small ones.

 Slice it into small florets.
 Broccoli stems have a tough outer layer.
-Carefully trim this layer from the remaining stalk and slice the trimmed stem into 1 cm (1/2 inch) thick slices.
+Carefully trim this layer from the remaining stalk and slice the trimmed stem into ½ inch (1 cm) thick slices.

 To save time, you can buy precut broccoli florets.
-Though I don’t recommend using frozen broccoli in this case.
+However, I don’t recommend using frozen broccoli in this case.
+The freshness of crisp green broccoli florets is essential here.

-The plain old steamed broccoli we grew up with gets a flavour boost thanks to the sesame dressing.
-You can also add this dressing to any green veggie for an instantly delicious side dish.
+Simple steamed broccoli gets a serious flavour boost thanks to the sesame dressing.
+You can also add this dressing to any green veggie for an instantly delicious side dish – it works great with roasted Brussels sprouts or sautéed bok choy.

 Dressing ingredients: